 Most meat slicers, whether manual or automatic, give the user the option of adjusting the thickness of a slice.
 You can get super-thin pieces, which is desirable on customers’ part since it is not something they can do at home, or you can adjust the thickness to get slices up to an inch.
 Plus, these machines are not only used for slicing meat; you can use them for cheese or onions.

 If you clean meat slicers regularly and those used for uncooked meat aren’t used for cooked foods (to prevent contamination), these machines will be your best friends.
 However, you should keep in mind that these machines are not suitable for cutting bones, and trying to do so will eventually harm the blades of the meat slicer.
 You could invest in other butcher shop equipment to remove the bones but not cut them in the slicer!!!

 3. Hamburger Presses

-While other butcher shop equipment can help you press meat somehow, investing in hamburger presses will ensure you have a clear idea of how many burgers you can produce from the amount of meat you have and approximately in how much time.
+While other butcher shop equipment can help you press meat somehow, investing in hamburger presses will ensure a clear idea of how many burgers you can produce from the amount of meat you have and approximately in how much time.
 This is quite important in terms of planning and energy saving.
-Plus, these butcher equipment are designed for ease of use thus possess an ergonomic design.
+Plus, these butcher equipment are designed for ease of use and thus possess an ergonomic design.
 Both your workers and customers will be delighted with these presses.

 4. Chicken Slicers